Circular dichroism (CD)

 For proteins, Far-UV CD measurements are obtained using circularly polarized light over a wavelength range of about ≤ 200-250 nm.
 Light absorption in this wavelength range is mainly due to absorption by the peptide bonds.
 Since each type of secondary structure element (such as α-helix, β-sheet, etc.) has a distinctive spectral CD profile, Far-UV CD is sensitive to changes in the secondary structure.
-For instance, Far-UV CD measurements can be performed in different solution conditions (pH, excipients, etc…) to determine the effects thereof on the secondary structural content of a given protein.
+For instance, Far-UV CD measurements can be performed in different solution conditions (pH, excipients, etc.) to determine the effects thereof on the secondary structural content of a given protein.
+Also, secondary structures can be estimated when compared to library/database information.

 Near-UV CD measurements are obtained over a wavelength range of about 250-300 nm, where tyrosine, tryptophan and phenylalanine residues, as well as disulfide bridges absorb light and are CD sensitive.
 Near-UV CD signals largely depend on the relative orientation as well as the local mobility of these residues.
-Consequently, Near-UV CD measurements can provide information about changes in the tertiary structure of proteins, e.g., as a result of formulation conditions, temperature, storage, etc..
+Consequently, Near-UV CD measurements can provide information about changes in the tertiary structure of proteins, e.g., because of formulation conditions, elevated temperature, storage.